-Cisco NX-OS Smart Licensing Using Policy on Nexus Switches
+NX-OS Smart Licensing Using Policy on Nexus Switches

 This article provides information about the Smart Licensing Using Policy (SLP) solution, which is an enhanced version of Smart Licensing.
 SLP doesn't interrupt with the operations of your network and enables a compliance relationship to account for the hardware and software licenses that you purchase and use.

-Simplify Licensing with Smart Licensing Using Policy
+Simplify licensing with Smart Licensing Using Policy

 Evolution of Smart Licensing Using Policy

-Comparison of Traditional, Smart Licensing, and Smart Licensing Using Policy
+Comparison of traditional, Smart Licensing, and Smart Licensing Using Policy

-Comparison of Supported Deployments in Traditional or PAK-based Licensing with SLP
+Comparison of supported deployments in traditional or PAK-based licensing with SLP

-Few concepts and terminologies have evolved with the evolution of licensing from Traditional or PAK based to SL and then to SLP.
+Few concepts and terminologies have evolved with the evolution of licensing from traditional or PAK based to Smart Licensing (SL) and then to Smart Licensing Using Policy (SLP).
 This table compares the deployment types per the license scheme and can be used as a reference to check especially the SL and SLP documentation.

 Supported Deployments |